 There are different estimates on the longevity of the manatee in its natural habitat.

-Depending on the portal where you look for information, the maximum life span is 50 years, or 60 years, or 70 years, or even 80 years.
+Depending on where you look for information, the maximum life span is 50 years, or 60 years, or 70 years, or even 80 years.

 In summary, it can be said that the Amazonian manatee reaches an age of more than 50 years in the wild.

 However, the manatee is a shy, friendly, aquatic mammal, and is rated as one of the most harmless mammals in the world.